qaizar/cardsdeck_rounds/README.md

 ## Execute the test using pytest

 Open the Terminal application.
-Navigate to the folder **/cardsdeck_rounds/test/** run the following command to execute the test.
+Navigate to the folder **/cardsdeck_rounds/test/** run the following command to execute the test cases using pytest.

 ```shell
 $ python3 -m pytest -v